 Age the new Crucial Factor in Tobacco Dispute

 It would be helpful to know the minimum legal age in Boston for purchasing tobacco products is not 18 anymore.
 The lawmakers and health officials have raised it up to 21.
 It is understandable that tobacco retailers are everything but happy with this.
 Health practitioners hope that this act will discourage teens from starting the habit.
-Retailers, on the other hand, fear for decrease in sales.
+Retailers, on the other hand, fear for the decrease in sales.

 It seems that the health commissioners are no less concerned about some encouraging statistics.
 This is despite the fact that the use of cigarettes among youth in Massachusetts has decreased in the past decades.